opengisch/QField-docs/documentation/how-to/search.en.md

 # Search bar

-QField is equipped with a nifty search bar which allows you to search for features within project's vector layers, to go to an entered coordinatesm and more.
+QField is equipped with a nifty search bar which allows you to search for features within project's vector layers, to go to entered coordinates and more.

 ## Usage
 :material-tablet: Fieldwork

-Tap on the *Search button* on the top-right corner of the screen to open expand the search bar.
+Tap on the *Search button* in the top-right corner of the screen to open expand the search bar.

 ### Vector layers search